Pictures of a Fleeting World |

 Maybe I mistrust these too much.
 I really do believe that all later images of happiness are based on one’s childhood impressions.
 There is also the tendency to search for situations in life that are similar to those that surrounded one as a child.

 And thus we are back to memory: The concept crops up in no less than three of your works.
 Proust says: The past conceals itself somewhere beyond intellectual activity, unexpectedly, in a material object.
-That fits very well to many of your pictures, which often seem more connected to the sensual and physical than the intellectual.
+That fits very well with many of your pictures, which often seem more connected to the sensual and physical than the intellectual.

 The material aspect mentioned here I would define as follows: The whole idea of making a project about memory can only work when one allows for subjective findings.
 Those memory traces I preserve, need to have been through my camera.
 The other pictures are of equal value, but only when those I found myself, are facing them.
 I couldn’t show this special subjective viewpoint with found footage alone.
-The moments of happiness occurring during the making of a film, can only evolve out of a situation that one has created oneself.
+The moments of happiness occurring during the making of a film, can only evolve out of a situation which one has created oneself.
 Even though one can’t actually order oneself to find a picture of happiness.

 But one can create an inviting situation.